CrossRef/event-data-user-guide/docs/quality-assurance/quality.md

  - **Patches** are actions we manually take to improve the data.
  - **Support queries** can feed back into our datasets.

-All the resuts are published in the Evidence Log.
+All the results are published in the Evidence Log.
 See the [Evidence Log page](/guide/data/evidence-logs/) for the description of all of the Evidence Log Message types.

 We are currently handling support queries manually.
 If you want to raise an issue, suggest a new data source or change to any of our Artifacts, please contact eventdata@crossref.org

 ## Daily Checks

 These run every day.
 If there is an interruption of service and a day is missed, it will be automatically filled in later.
-The resuts of daily checks are published in the Evidence Record.
+The results of daily checks are published in the Evidence Record.

 ### Archive / Query API Integrity Check